huybq26/Where2Camp/README.md

 # Where2Camp
 <br>
 Wonder where to find camps for holiday?
+Want to make some ratings to your favorite camps?
 <br>
-Use this website to create, update, delete, make ratings to the camps that you want!
+Use this website to find, create, update, delete, make ratings to the camps that you want!
 <br>
 User can register, log in and log out.
 <br>